LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    :language: C++

-Finally, users may specify a custom index ordering by providing a ``std::index_sequence`` type as a
+Finally, users may specify a custom index ordering by providing a ``std::index_sequence`` type as a template argument for the ``RAJA::Reshape`` method.
+A ``RAJA::View`` enumerates the parathesis accessor from left to right starting at zero.
+The ``std::index_sequence`` will hold an ordering of slowest (left most) to fastest (right most) index for the ``RAJA::View``.
+In the following example, unit stride will be given to index 1 while index 2 is assumed to have the unit stride.

-template argument.

 .. literalinclude:: ../../../../examples/reshape.cpp
    :start-after: _Reshape_custom_start
    :end-before: _Reshape_custom_end
    :language: C++

-The example above will give unit stride to the right most index of the sequence while the left most index will have the longest stride.
 The file ```RAJA/examples/reshape.cpp`` contains full working code demonstrating configuring and using the ``RAJA::Reshape`` method to generate a ``RAJA::View``.